 Choosing a new apartment can be an exhausting process with many variables to consider.
-It can be hard to know whether you will be truly happy living in a particular location.
+It's hard to tell if you'd be truly happy living in a particular location without actually living there.
 Besides, if you’ve been apartment hunting for more than a day or two, every place may start to look alike to you.

 When you’re committing to living somewhere for a year or more, a little information goes a long way.
 Take a few minutes to make a list of the things that really matter to you.
 What makes you really feel at home in a living space?
 Here are some questions to ask before you sign a lease.

-To help keep track of different spaces you visit, keep a notebook with entries for each one.
-Comparing the answers to the questions on your list for each potential apartment will help you decide which place will make the best home — whether it was the very first place you saw last week, or the one you just left moments ago.
+To help keep track of the different places you visit, keep a notebook with entries for each one.
+Comparing the answers to the questions on your list for each potential apartment will help you decide which place will make the best home – whether it was the very first place you saw last week or the one you just left moments ago.

 If home decorating is a big part of your lifestyle, there are some rules you might want to ask about.
 What kind of painting, if any, is allowed?
 Are there restrictions on wall-hangings?
 What changes must be made if you move out?